Galapagos penguin: Population

 Galápagos penguins have a lifespan ranging from 15 to 20 years, but because of environmental factors and predation, their life expectancy is reduced.
-They are listed on the IUCN Red List of Threatened Species as Endangered, and as of 2018 there are around 1,200 mature penguins left.
-It is currently the rarest penguin species (a status often falsely attributed to the yellow-eyed penguin).
+They are listed on the IUCN Red List of Threatened Species as Endangered.
+Their mean population size from the years 1993-2003 was an average of 1,500.
+In 2003 there were an estimated 1,351 penguins and as of 2018 there are around 1,200 mature penguins left.
+The Galapagos penguin is currently one of the rarest penguin species, next to another penguin species, the yellow-eyed penguin.